faizsameerahmed96/agent-research/README.md

 - Follows commands when asked to search for more sources
 - Lacks nuance on what is important and what is not
 - Asking the LLM to refer more sources does make the LLM use the tools more

+### Langfuse
+- Get idea of how the chain ran and how the agent thinks